fatmakahveci/fatmakahveci.com-sources/content/react note/react.md

 ### 1. Component

 - React composes complex UIs from small and isolated pieces of code called _components_.
 - We use components to tell React what we want to see on the screen.
-When our data changes, React will efficiently update and rerender our components.
+When our data changes, React will efficiently update and re-render our components.
 - A component is written as either as `.JSX` or `.JS` file.
 It is simply a JS class or function that returns back some HTML code.
 - A component file contains both logic and view written in `JS` and `HTML`, respectively.
 - A component name and file name is always written in `TitleCase`.